 With the onset of the M-A affiliation the promotion went back to a circuit, with Parisi handling the Niagara Falls cards.
 Mostly held on the Monday after the big Sunday MLG card with Flair, Youngblood etc hitting the circuit towns for a couple of dates before heading back south.

-Let the match begin...Apr 1982 MLG -one of my best pics (content anyways)
+Let the match begin...Apr 1982 MLG -one of my favorite pics

 At MLG in April 1982 he took on Ray Stevens, now a good guy after years as 'The Crippler.'
 They shook hands at the beginning of the bout and had an all scientific type match, one of the best bouts of the era for me.
 It was a good way to kick off the evening which was also the last time two major titles were defended on the same card.
 NWA Title (Flair vs Race) and AWA Title (Bockwinkel vs Mosca).